adamkaump/vidio/README.md

 ```

 Note: Since `VideoPlayerController` is marked with `@MainActor`, you'll need to use `await` when calling its methods from a non-main context.

+## Debugging

+The package includes detailed logging to help diagnose playback issues:
+- File existence checks
+- Asset playability verification
+- Video and audio track format information
+- Playback error logging

+Check the console output for detailed information about the video file and any potential issues.

 ## API Reference